How to live in tune with the seasons | Maddy Lawson

 Maddy is a coach for creative women seeking purposeful living and meaningful work.
-Alongside her coaching practice, Rising Wild, she’s also the co-founder of Folk + Field – a nature-inspired venture that brings together a membership community, courses, and seasonal gatherings.
+Alongside her coaching practice, Rising Wild, she’s also the co-founder of The Wild Academy – a nature-inspired venture that brings together a membership community, courses, and seasonal gatherings.
 Maddy lives in Banbury, Oxfordshire, with her husband and two Border Terriers, Ted and Winnie.

 We chatted with Maddy about why nature is so important to her, what slow living actually means, and the importance of community.